 👷🏽♂️ Help us plan and deploy strategies that will fulfill specific business goals.

-🖥 Work with the Content Marketing Coordinator to create multimedia content.
+🖥 Work with the Social Media Content Creator to plan and post video content.

 👾 And of course, a big part of that is finding smart ways to use our content to grow our audience, engagement, and value across all 5 social media platforms.

 Here is a fun visual breakdown of the qualities and characteristics (related to this role) that we find important when hiring.

 You'll Totally Learn Stuff!

 Influencer Marketing – Learn the inner workings of the fastest-growing segment of digital marketing.

 Performance Metrics – Influencer marketing is more than just huge followings and attractive influencers.
 You will learn how we use data to figure out the REAL success of an influencer, long before we measure the success of a marketing campaign.